from left to right: Dirk Messner, Ricardo Meléndez-Ortiz, Susana Malcorra, Jann Lay, Stormy-Annika Mildner © Bente Stachowske

 Stormy-Annika Mildner, Head of the External Economic Policy Department at the Federation of German Industries (BDI) said: “Global trade rules need to be modernised to be fit for trade of the 21st century.
 For example, we need clear and predictable rules for digital trade.”

-The “G20’s Focus on Free and Fair Trade for Sustainable Development” roundtable was held at the GIGA German Institute of Global and Area Studies in Hamburg early on Friday.
+The “G20’s Focus on Free and Fair Trade for Sustainable Development” roundtable was held at the German Institute for Global and Area Studies (GIGA) in Hamburg early on Friday.
 It had to take place without advance public notice for security reasons.

 ICTSD: Andrew Crosby, firstname.lastname@example.org, +41 22 917 8335